ugiriwabo/Project-Quiz/README.md

 https://github.com/ugiriwabo/Project-Quiz

 copyright and license information
-Copyright©2018 Quiz-Board This project is licensed under the MIT License - see the License.md file for details.
+Copyright©2018 Quiz-Board This project is licensed under the MIT License - see the License.md file for details

+Contact information
+If you have some issues running this application,contact me at ugiraconsole@gmail.com